 In many jurisdictions, judges will hold pretrial conferences.
 These are conferences between the judge, the prosecutor, and the defense attorney.
 These conferences may be held in open court or in the judge’s chambers.
 This is a very important stage of the trial process because this is when negotiation becomes important.

 Trial is what is commonly seen in television and in movies.
 In Louisiana, a defendant with felony charges may be tried by a judge or jury.
 However, the defendant has a right only to a judge trial for misdemeanors.
 Trial is where the prosecutor presents facts and circumstances to the trier of fact in an attempt to establish beyond a reasonable doubt that the defendant committed the crime for which he is been accused.
 The burden of proof is solely on the prosecutor.
 In jury trials, the jury determines whether the defendant is guilty or not guilty.
 The judge trial, only the judge determines whether the defendant is guilty or not guilty.

 After conviction, which may include being found guilty at trial or pleading guilty, the judge will then sentence the defendant.
 The judge may sentence the defendant immediately or request a pretrial sentence investigation turned learn more about the defendant prior to sentencing.
 The sentence will be based on many factors.
 Factors may include a type of charge for which the defendant was convicted, the facts involved in the crime, the background of the defendant, and many other various factors.

-If you or someone you know is charged with a crime in Louisiana, CONTACT a criminal defense attorney at 985-888-0009.
+If you or someone you know is charged with a crime in Louisiana, CONTACT our Louisiana criminal defense attorney.